assetguard/assetguard/README.md

 A decentralized application for managing time-locked cryptocurrency assets on the Aptos blockchain.
 This DApp allows sponsors to create, manage, and distribute time-locked coins to recipients.

+## Contract usage
+This dapp leverages the Aptos lockcoin smart contract, demonstrating a practical application of the contract to solve a real world problem of asset protection and transfering of inheritance to beneficiaries on the blockchain.

+## Challenge Track Application
+- **UI Challenge**
+- **DeFi and RWA**

 ## 🎯 Features

 - **Timed Distribution**: Set specific dates for asset distribution to beneficiaries